Automakers Shift Competition Toward Software-Defined Vehicles

 What happened

-Automakers shifting marketing and engineering emphasis to SDV capabilities aligns with a broader industry pattern where software and user experience have become primary differentiators.
-For practitioners, this trend raises priorities around embedded ML lifecycle, safety and certification of in-vehicle models, secure OTA mechanisms, and edge compute optimization to meet latency and power budgets.
+Automakers shifting marketing and engineering emphasis to SDV capabilities reflects a broader pattern where software and user experience have become primary differentiators over traditional hardware specs.
+For practitioners, this raises the priority of embedded ML lifecycle management, safety and certification of in-vehicle models, secure OTA mechanisms, and edge-compute optimization to meet automotive latency and power budgets.

 What to watch

-- •OEM partnerships with telecoms and silicon vendors for connectivity and compute
+- •OEM partnerships with telecoms and silicon vendors for connectivity and compute, following the Toyota-LG Uplus and Zeekr-Qualcomm pattern.

-- •timelines and scope of OTA and software ecosystems announced by more brands
+- •Timelines and scope of OTA and software ecosystems announced by additional brands.

 Scoring Rationale